THETANMAYTIWARI/Information_Vizualization/README.md

 Leveraging Tableau's functionalities to construct visually appealing and interactive dashboards.
 Facilitating easy exploration of streaming content data through interactive elements.

+## 4. K-Means Clustering and Recommendation System:

+Applying the K-Means clustering algorithm to group similar shows and movies.
+Assigning cluster labels to data points.
+Building a recommendation engine that:
+Accepts a movie/show title as input.
+Identifies the cluster to which it belongs.
+Recommends similar shows/movies within the same cluster using text similarity techniques.

 ## Contribution